In this post, I show you why method overloading is used in java or What happens if there is no method overloading in java.

 Rules of Method Overloading or How we achieved Method Overloading

-1)By changing a number of arguments.
+1)By changing a number of arguments.2) By changing Data type.

 Life without Method Overloading in Java OR What if we didn't have Method Overloading in Java.